Who Can Adopt in the Northwest Territories: Eligibility Requirements

 "Non-Indigenous people can no longer adopt Indigenous children."
 This is false.
 Bill C-92 changed the placement priority framework, but it did not prohibit cross-cultural adoption.
 What it did was raise the bar for demonstrating cultural competency.
 Non-Indigenous families can and do adopt Indigenous children in the NWT, but they must show a genuine commitment to maintaining the child's cultural connection — through language, community access, and cultural activities.

 "International adoption is not available to NWT residents."
 International adoption is available, but it requires working with a licensed agency from another province given the absence of NWT-based intercountry adoption agencies.
-The NWT Director of Adoptions handles the territorial home study component.
+HSS conducts the specialized territorial home study while HSS, the agency, IRCC, and the sending country's central authority coordinate the process.

 The Adoption Assistance Program

 For families adopting children with special needs through the departmental system, the NWT Adoption Assistance Program provides ongoing financial support.
 Eligible children include those who are part of a sibling group, have significant medical or mental health needs, or are at risk of developmental disorders.
-Assistance can reach up to 60% of the basic foster care rate, based on financial need, and continues until the child is 19 with a mandatory review every three years.
+Assistance can reach up to 60% of the basic foster care rate, based on financial need, may continue until the child is 19, and is reviewed every three years.

 Starting Your Eligibility Assessment

-HSS Adoption Services ([email protected] or 867-767-9061 ext.
-49160) is the first contact for any prospective adoptive family in the NWT.
-They can confirm your eligibility, schedule an orientation session, and begin the home study process.
+For departmental, private, and intercountry adoption, HSS Adoption Services ([email protected] or 867-767-9061 ext.
+49160) is the first contact.
+For custom adoption recognition, start with the relevant Indigenous Governing Body or Indigenous government.
+HSS can confirm the applicable process and, where appropriate, schedule an orientation session and begin the home study process.

 The Northwest Territories Adoption Process Guide covers the eligibility requirements in detail, including what the home study assessment actually examines and how to prepare your application to address the cultural competency requirements that apply when adopting an Indigenous child.